Thursday, April 30, 2009

 Tuesday, April 28, 2009

-I LOVE these wild and free sketches of Richard Rosenfeld...
+I LOVE the wild, free sketches of Richard Rosenfeld.

-And Joe Eula did these quickie sketches for Halston's first collection since he didn't own a polaroid camera!
+Joe Eula did quickie sketches for Halston's 1st collection since he didn't own a polaroid camera.
 The exhibit closes May 1.
 Run and see it if you love beautiful drawings.
-I went twice...
+I went twice.

-There are signs plastered all over town for a quick way to get to Paris - by subway no less!
-To see Gustave Caillebotte's Impressionist Paintings from Paris at the Brooklyn Museum...
+Signs are plastered all over town for fast way to get to Paris - by subway no less.
+To see Gustave Caillebotte's Impressionist Paintings from Paris at the Brooklyn Museum.

 Do you know the wonderful artwork of Nathalie Lété?
-I got me some Paris over at Anthropologie.
-I love my new Eiffel Tower plate of Nathalies...
+I got this Eiffel Tower plate of Nathalie's.

-This little New Yorker in Soho has on the best Spring outfit I've seen yet!
+This little Soho New Yorker in has on the best Spring outfit.

 BONJOUR MARDI!